 Food Insecurity, SNAP, & WIC

 As Dr. Steven Abrams, Chair of the AAP Committee on Nutrition, commented in The Independent Pediatrician, federal assistance programs such as SNAP and WIC are not integrated with electronic health records, making the connection between obesity or other nutrition-related conditions harder to connect to their cause -- food insecurity.
-In the next section, we’ll cover ways your practice can confront food insecurity in your community.

 Regular well visits are the backbone of making sure a child’s growth is on track and that they’re receiving the nutrition and getting the exercise they need to grow up healthy.
 Well visits can help you not only pinpoint risks for obesity in individual patients, but help you understand how to best help your patient population as a whole.